GuanceCloud/datakit/internal/export/doc/en/datakit-operator.md

 ---

+## Changelog

+### v1.4.3(2023/12/21)

+Bug fix:

+- Fixed the issue where using wildcard paths in logfiles when injecting logfwd would cause a mount error.
+- Fixed a critical issue where injecting logfwd into a Pod with 2 or more containers would fail and affect the original Pod startup.

+---

 ## Overview and Installation {#datakit-operator-overview-and-install}

 Datakit Operator is a collaborative project between Datakit and Kubernetes orchestration.
 It aims to assist the deployment of Datakit as well as other functions such as verification and injection.